 - If the park owner plans to raise the rent, you and everyone else who rents a lot in the park has to be given a written notice at least 60 days before the rent goes up.

-The official form that must be used to notify you of a lot rent increase is found here.
+This is the official form that must be used to notify you of a lot rent increase in Vermont.
 Near the top of the form the park owner writes in the new rent and the percent of increase over the old rent.

-If the percent of increase is higher than 3.9% (for 2018 and 2019) and the majority of renters thinks it is unfair, you can dispute the increase and ask the state for mediation.
+If the percent of increase is higher than 3.8% (for 2020) and the majority of renters thinks it is unfair, you can dispute the increase and ask the state for mediation.
 This is explained in the Mediation Rights section of the form.
 The percentage that triggers the right to mediation changes each year depending on the consumer price index.
 Mediation means an independent person helps the parties negotiate a solution to a problem.

 If you and others in the park want to ask for mediation, you must move very quickly.
 Here are the steps to take:

 - Call the CVOEO Mobile Home Program at 802-660-3455, ext.
 204.

 - Create a petition asking for lot rent mediation.

 - Get people to sign the petition.
 You have to have signatures from people who rent more than half of the lots in the park.

 - File the petition with the park owner and with the Vermont Agency of Commerce and Community Development, Mobile Home Park Coordinator no more than 15 business days after you get the notice that your rent is going up.

 For more information and rules about mobile home parks in Vermont, go to: